alex-calderwood/portfolio/_posts/projects/2026-07-01-the-writers-project.markdown

 text: default
 tags: [art, research, project, ongoing, interactive]
 images:
+  - src: the-writers-project-3.png
+    alt: "A screenshot of 'Drifts' a narrative version of The Writer's Project."
   - src: the-writers-project-2.png
     alt: "screenshot of a text editor that reads 'what does it mean to make a mistake?'"
 links: